-Phase 5 construction works are expected to start from April 2018 and continue until Spring 2019
+Phase 5 construction works are expected to start from April 2018 and continue until June 2019

 Changes to the Queen Victoria Road & Easton Street junction and road layout

 Wycombe District Council, Buckinghamshire Thames Valley Local Enterprise Partnership, Local Growth Fund and Buckinghamshire County Council

 About the project

 Phase 5 - improvements to the Queen Victoria Road / Easton Street junction is part of an ambitious, long-term project - a 'Masterplan' which is set to transform the town centre with major improvements for the future.

 When all the pieces are put into place, the masterplan will help to regenerate High Wycombe town centre.

 The proposals were given to the leader of the council prior to construction in 2018, you can now view their decision.